IAFLL Officers and the Executive Committee and Regional Representatives

 - Posting announcements, news and events to the FL-Listserv;

-Coordinating the IAFL monthly briefing, in order to establish regular communication to update members on IAFL issues;
+Coordinating the IAFLL monthly briefing, in order to establish regular communication to update members on IAFLL issues;

-- Assisting applicants in preparing their proposals to host Association conferences and, when practical, represent IAFL at related linguistics and/or language and law conferences;
+- Assisting applicants in preparing their proposals to host Association conferences and, when practical, represent IAFLL at related linguistics and/or language and law conferences;

-- Increasing membership base, publicising IAFL and IAFL-sponsored events and activities in all possible outlets, and facilitate membership voting on Executive Committee membership and on other matters in which a membership vote is required or is deemed to be desirable.
+- Increasing membership base, publicising IAFLL and IAFLL-sponsored events and activities in all possible outlets, and facilitate membership voting on Executive Committee membership and on other matters in which a membership vote is required or is deemed to be desirable.

 The Treasurer is charged with maintaining and monitoring the Association’s financial accounts.
 Included in this role is: